Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Get paid before giving away the item.
 Don’t let someone pay you later after testing the item — there’s a good chance you won’t get paid.

-Letgo is free to use, but if you want to attract more buyers, you can boost your listings for a price:
+OfferUp is free to use, but if you want to attract more buyers, you can opt to promote your listings.
+OfferUp's Promote and Promote Plus features come at a cost but can help your items be seen by more potential buyers.

 You will need to consider the cost-to-benefit ratio before boosting your items.
 Instead of boosting, you may be able to do the following: